yochaigal/cairn/wip/2e/dungeon-seeds.md

 #### Trap

 A trap is a dangerous and hidden object, typically triggered through interaction with a character.
+While traps are by their very nature not obvious, a good trap should contain hints as to their presence or the room's true purpose.

 Roll 2d20 and combine the results.